-After installing the audio driver, the Audio

-Manager icon will appear in your system tray.

-Double-click the icon to access the Audio Control Panel
+After installing the audio driver, the Audio Manager icon will appear in your system tray.
+Doubleclick the icon to access the Audio Control Panel.

-Connect your microphone to the Mic in jack (pink) on the back panel or the Line in jack on the front panel.
+Connect your microphone to the Mic in jack (pink) on the back panel or the Mic in jack (pink) on the front panel.
 Then configure the jack for microphone functionality.